jacob-hudson/ansible-akamai/README.md

 - `method` - GET or POST, similar to HTTPie and the Akamai CLI

 # Acknowledgements
-- `config.py` is from the Akamai Technologies [api-kickstart](https://github.com/akamai/api-kickstart) repository where many other Akamai API examples are available!
+- The Akamai Technologies [api-kickstart](https://github.com/akamai/api-kickstart) repository where many other Akamai API examples are available!